TIBCOSoftware/snappydata/docs/affinity_modes/local_mode.md

 **Example**: **Launch Apache Spark shell and provide SnappyData dependency as a Spark package**:

-If you already have Spark2.0 installed in your local machine you can directly use `--packages` option to download the SnappyData binaries.
+If you already have Spark 2.1.1 installed in your local machine you can directly use `--packages` option to download the SnappyData binaries.

 ```pre
 ./bin/spark-shell --packages "SnappyDataInc:snappydata:1.2.0-s_2.11"